a-n-rose/a-n-rose.github.io/_posts/2018-08-22-language-classifier.md

 Before I added the noise signal to the speech signal (i.e. a speaker's recording), I multiplied the noise signal with a random value from the following: 0, 0.25, 0.5, 0.75, 1.0, and 1.25.
 This either cancelled out, reduced, maintained, or enhanced the orignal noise level, similar to real life, which has many levels of noise present.
 Once the noise was added, I extracted the MFCCs (with windows of 25ms and window shifts of 10ms).

+### Training: Binary Class Classifier (English and German)

 The first neural network I trained was a simple ANN, with only 3 layers (including the input and output layers) just to get the hang of it.
-I also only trained it with English and German speech data.

 ##### Figure 1: Artificial Neural Network (ANN) Illustration
 ![Imgur](https://i.imgur.com/pfAsfyO.png)